LaineyCH/LaineyCH/README.md

-I’m currently working on an imaginary Chamber of Commerce Website: <a href="https://laineych.github.io/wdd231/chamber/index.html">https://laineych.github.io/wdd231/chamber/index.html</a>
+I’m currently working on an imaginary Chamber of Commerce Website: [https://laineych.github.io/wdd231/chamber/index.html](https://laineych.github.io/wdd231/chamber/index.html)

 <!--
 **LaineyCH/LaineyCH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.